 At the beginning of 2011, Deputy Secretary of State for South and Central Asian Affairs Robert Blake, speaking at the J. Baker III Institute for Public Policy at the University of Houston, Texas, spoke of Central Asia as vital for the United States, which, having borders with Afghanistan, China, Russia and Iran, should be taken under control by the United States.
 The central role here, as Z. Brzezinski noted in the “Great Chessboard,” is played by Uzbekistan, to which the main efforts of American diplomacy are directed.

-The intensification of diplomatic contacts between the United States and Uzbekistan is taking place against the background of a clear cooling of Russian-Uzbek relations.
-According to the information agency Regnum, which refers to an unnamed source in the Russian Foreign Ministry, the President of Uzbekistan twice during telephone conversations with Dmitry Medvedev raised the question of the possibility of a state visit to the Russian Federation.
-However, Russia has not responded to his initiative.
-Recently, several Russian companies have turned down their business in Uzbekistan - the Vim-Bill-Dann company, the Book World chain of stores.
-In early June, the United Aircraft Corporation announced the termination of cooperation with the Tashkent Chkalov Aviation Production Association (TAPOiCH), which in Soviet times was the main enterprise for the production of military transport aircraft IL-76.
-So far, only oil and gas cooperation is developing successfully, which, along with cotton exports, is Uzbekistan’s main source of foreign exchange earnings.
+The intensification of diplomatic contacts between the USA and Uzbekistan is taking place against the backdrop of a clear cooling of Russian-Uzbek relations.
+According to the Regnum news agency, citing an unnamed source in the Russian Foreign Ministry, the President of Uzbekistan twice during telephone conversations with Dmitry Medvedev raised the question of the possibility of a state visit to the Russian Federation.
+However, Russia has not yet responded to his initiative.
+Recently, several Russian companies have turned their business in Uzbekistan - the Wim-Bill-Dann company, the Book World chain of stores.
+In early June, the United Aircraft Corporation announced the termination of cooperation with Tashkent aviation production association named after V.P.
+Chkalov (TAPOiCH), which was the leading enterprise in the Soviet era for the production of military transport aircraft Il-76.
+Only cooperation in the oil and gas sector is developing relatively successfully so far, which, along with cotton exports, is the main source of foreign exchange earnings for Uzbekistan.

 The final withdrawal of Russia from Uzbekistan, and in the future - from Kyrgyzstan and Tajikistan and the transition of these countries under the protectorate of the United States will create a new dividing line in Eurasia, which will run along the southern border of Kazakhstan.
 On one side of it will be the former Soviet republics of Central Asia, and on the other - the member states of the Customs Union - Russia, Kazakhstan, Belarus ...